 Where to Find Obsidian in Nevada

 6 mapped obsidian rockhounding spots in Nevada, across 5 counties.
+Most of the mapped spots sit in Washoe County, Esmeralda County, and Humboldt County.
 Obsidian is volcanic glass — usually black, sometimes mahogany, snowflake, or rainbow.
-Nevada is one of the most spot-dense rockhounding states in the country.
+Nevada has dense rockhounding coverage because so much of the state is public land.

 Map of 6 obsidian rockhounding spots in Nevada